Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Icon Sizes

-It has been shown that metadata allows for icon sizes to be specified for individual paths / folders.
+It has been shown that metadata allows for icon sizes to be specified for individual folders.

 One of the main benefits of explicit sizes is the provision for different icon sizes for various display resolutions and devices.

-Applications can decide for themselves how the paths / folders should be searched for the most suitable icons available.
+Applications can decide for themselves how the folders should be searched for the most suitable icons available.